kausmees/GenoCAE/README.md

 Options:
-  -h --help             show this screen --datadir=<name>       directory where sample data is stored --data=<name>         file prefix, not including path, of the data files (EIGENSTRAT of PLINK format) --trainedmodeldir=<name>     base path where to save model training directories. default: ae_out/ --model_id=<name>     model id, corresponding to a file models/model_id.json --train_opts_id=<name>train options id, corresponding to a file train_opts/train_opts_id.json --data_opts_id=<name> data options id, corresponding to a file data_opts/data_opts_id.json
+  -h --help             show this screen --datadir=<name>       directory where sample data is stored. if not absolute: assumed relative to GenoCAE/ directory.
+  --data=<name>         file prefix, not including path, of the data files (EIGENSTRAT of PLINK format) --trainedmodeldir=<name>     base path where to save model training directories. if not absolute: assumed relative to GenoCAE/ directory. default: ae_out/
+  --model_id=<name>     model id, corresponding to a file models/model_id.json --train_opts_id=<name>train options id, corresponding to a file train_opts/train_opts_id.json --data_opts_id=<name> data options id, corresponding to a file data_opts/data_opts_id.json